Return to No Frills NZ Literature home page.

 Palmerston North would sound like a country town to people in Osaka, but it is, of course, New Zealand's eighth-largest city.
 It's a place of some limited importance, and New Zealanders refer to it as 'provincial'.
 'Provincial', in New Zealand English, is a vague term for places that are not main centres like Auckland, Wellington, Christchurch or Dunedin.
 The Shorter Oxford Dictionary defines 'province' as referring to 'parts of a country outside the capital'.
 Dr Johnson's dictionary describes 'provincial' as 'rude; unpolished'; but in this essay I don't intend confining myself to the dictionary definitions of the word.
 In modern New Zealand usage, I think, any definition of the provinces seems to stop short of the bush and farms, and also of country towns like Shannon, Ashhurst and Sanson where farming really is central to people's lives.
 In New Zealand, the provinces are defined by a sense of their intermediacy: too small for cities, too big for country towns.
 I believe this may hold true for the rest of the modern world as well: that nowadays 'provincial' comes somewhere between 'urban' and 'rural'.
 And though ideas of large and small might be more extreme in Britain or Japan, where Palmerston North would be merely a place to drive through and disdain, I think the provinces exist in every country and can be named by local people.

 If you accept my definition, then provincial people grow up in an intermediate condition and, because of this, one of their main characteristics is their adaptability.
-On the whole, they're more familiar with country ways than metropolitan types.
+On the whole, they're more familiar with country ways than metropolitan types are.
 They're quicker to adjust to farm living.
 In the same fashion, everyone is aware of the long tradition of a nation's provinces supplying the metropolis with talented people--people who soon become thoroughly urban themselves.
 Stendhal and Balzac, two more exotic French novelists whom I studied and liked at university, both came to Paris from the provinces and became writers at the literary centre.
 At little Canterbury University I wanted to follow, in every sense of the term, in their footsteps.
 Stendhal never referred to his provincial Grenoble except with Parisian contempt, and Balzac's massive Human Comedy is essentially a Paris-centred work.
 But in their energetic determination to make good, and in their ability to examine city life and manners with a slightly naive detachment, both writers retained some of the strengths of their provincial background.
 Yes, provincial people are adaptable--and this is possible because their sense of intermediacy makes them feel invisible: they come from both everywhere and nowhere.
 They already understand that, to city-dwellers, their accents will seem only a little rough and there'll be no embarrassing sheep dung on their shoes.
 They imagine that, to country-dwellers, they will seem only a little affected and with no special qualms about dirt.
 Because it feels like no background at all, a provincial background can be a useful thing--provided you move out of the provinces.

 A recent poem by James Brown, titled 'I Come from Palmerston North', makes effective use of this idea of intermediacy--though I believe I like the poem for mainly sentimental reasons.
 The poem's tone switches between insecurity and self-compensatory pride, but neither view is to be taken too seriously, I think.
 After the poet has begun by describing a series of distinctly small-town achievements, related to his own youth, the scale of Palmerston North suddenly expands to something more apparently metropolitan.